- Dog suitable for experienced owners

 The Rhodesian Ridgeback would suit an experienced owner with a large property who will enjoy training and working with a fairly challenging but highly rewarding dog.
 The ideal owner will also need to be able to cope with a dog devoted and affectionate to them, but possibly not to anyone else.

 The Rhodesian Ridgeback is predisposed to a particular inherited defect involving the spine (dermoid sinus) and all puppies should be screened at birth for this.
 As with many breeds they can also suffer from hip dysplasia (a condition that can lead to mobility problems).
 Hip scoring of dogs prior to breeding is therefore important.

-The Rhodesian Ridgeback requires a couple of hours' daily exercise as an adult.
-Rhodesian Ridgebacks have strong hunting instincts so should be in a safe open space before let of the lead.
-A reliable recall is essential.
+The Rhodesian Ridgeback requires a couple of hours of daily exercise as an adult.
+Rhodesian Ridgebacks have strong hunting instincts, so should be in a safe open space away from other dogs before let of the lead - or else have long on-lead walks.

 This is a dog who needs a large property and a securely fenced garden in a rural location, or with plenty of open space for daily exercise

 Large breed dogs, as well as having large appetites, benefit from a different balance of nutrients including minerals and vitamins compared to smaller-breed dogs.
 The Rhodesian Ridgeback is prone to bloating and stomach problems; smaller, more frequent meals can help minimise this risk.
 Check out our dog feeding guidelines for more information.

 The Rhodesian Ridgeback is a low-maintenance dog breed when it comes to grooming.
 The coat shorthaired coat can be groomed using a rubber-grooming mitt once or twice a week.